canonical/httprequest-lego-provider/charm/docs/how-to/index.md

 Maintenance
 -----------

-These guides provide instructions on maintenance-related operations such as upgrade and back up.
+These guides provide instructions on maintenance-related operations such as upgrades and backups.

 - [Upgrade](https://charmhub.io/httprequest-lego-provider/docs/upgrade)
 - [Back up and restore](https://charmhub.io/httprequest-lego-provider/docs/back-up-restore)